Pranalee Sharma

 Biography

-Pranalee is a part of the Institute of Assessment and Accreditation(IAA) team associated with the School of Continuing Education and University Resource centre(SCE-URC).
+Pranalee is a part of Assessment team associated with the School of Continuing Education and University Resource centre(SCE-URC).

 Certificate Courses